genelet/molecule/gometa/README.md

 ### 2.3 Errors

-Because the exact matchings between protobuf messages to atoms, there is no ambiguity in the functions.
+Because of the exact matchings between protobuf messages to atoms, there is no ambiguity in the functions.
 Every error should be panic and be fixed in the package.